 ART.
 I: Election of Directors and Officers

 Sec.
 1. The club shall elect officers for each Rotary year - a president (as provided in Art.
 I, Sec.
-3), president-elect, vice president, information technology coordinator, secretary, treasurer, and six directors.
+3), president-elect, vice president, immediate past president, secretary, treasurer, and four directors.
 The Rotary year for the club shall be from July 1st to June 30th.

 Sec.
-2. A nominating committee composed of the immediate past five club presidents still active in the club and the current president-elect shall meet on or before the first meeting of November to nominate individuals to serve as vice president, information technology coordinator, secretary, treasurer and three directors (two-year terms) for the next Rotary year.
+2. A nominating committee composed of the immediate past three club presidents still active in the club and the current president-elect shall meet on or before the first meeting of November to nominate individuals to serve as vice president, secretary (two year term), treasurer (two year term) and four directors (two-year terms), as applicable and pursuant to ART.
+I Sec.
+5, for the next Rotary year.
 The nominees shall be presented to the club at least one week before the club membership shall vote.
 Such vote shall be held during the annual meeting in December.
 Additional nominations are allowed from the floor at the annual meeting.
-If more than one candidate is nominated the vote shall be by ballot with the candidate for each position receiving the majority of votes being elected.
+If more than one candidate is nominated the vote shall be by ballot for that position with the candidate for each position receiving the majority of votes being elected.
 The nominating committee serving as the tellers committee shall count ballot votes.

 Sec.
 3. A club member elected to the position of vice president shall automatically be nominated to the position of president-elect in the following Rotary year.
 A club member elected to the position of president-elect shall automatically become the president in the following Rotary year.

 Sec.
-4. There shall be six directors.
-Three directors shall be elected each Rotary year to serve two-year terms.
+4. There shall be at least four directors.
+Two directors shall be elected each Rotary year to serve two-year terms.

 Sec.
+5. The president from the most recent Rotary year (immediate past president) shall serve as Managing Director overseeing the directorates to ensure coordination and continuity.
+The Managing Director shall be responsible for recruiting and nominating directors to serve on the Board in accordance with Sec.
+2 and Sec.
+4.

-5. The directors-elect and officers-elect shall be invited to join with the current governing body prior to taking office for the purposes of continuity and planning.
+Sec.
+6. The directors-elect and officers-elect shall be invited to join with the current governing body prior to taking office for the purposes of continuity and planning.
 No officer-elect or director-elect who is not a member of the current governing body shall have the right to vote during this observation period.